NOTE: This article originally published on May 3, 2007, but has since been revised and updated.

 These bamboos are especially cold tolerant, hardy down to temperatures well below 0º F. They are also more adaptable to wet soil conditions than other bamboos.

 Not all botanists agree on the classification of the genus Arundinaria.
-Most authors only associate with three species: A. appalachinana, A. gigantea (River cane), and A. tecta (Switch cane).
+Most authors now associate it with four species: A. alabamensis (Tallapoosa cane), A. appalachinana, A. gigantea (River cane), and A. tecta (Switch cane).
 But until rather recently, the genus also included a handful of other species which have since been categorized as Thamnocalamus, Yushania, and others.

 These unusual bamboos occupy sort of a gray area in bamboo taxonomy.
 They are very cold-hardy like temperate bamboo, of the tribe Arundinarieae.
-But they exhibit more of a slow-spreading growth habit, like tropical bamboos in the tribe Bambuseae.
+But they exhibit more of a slow-spreading growth habit, although not as compact as the tropical bamboos in the tribe Bambuseae.

 Check out this in-depth article on Bamboo Tribes to learn more about how that works.